MedTech Startup: The Definitive Guide for Founders and Board Members

 - Training data requirements - Documentation of datasets used to train algorithms, including diversity and representativeness

 The FDA's Digital Health Center of Excellence has become more sophisticated in evaluating AI-based devices.
 If you're building in this space, engage early through pre-submission meetings to align on expectations.
 Beyond regulatory considerations, AI introduces governance challenges around intellectual property and employee use that boards need to address; see The AI Governance Gap.
-To benchmark where your team stands today, try the free AI Workflow Assessment.
+For a practical framework on adopting AI tools internally without drowning in infrastructure, see Adopting AI Internally.

 Reimbursement Strategy

+In most businesses, your customer pays you directly.
+In healthcare, a chain of payers stands between you and revenue — insurance, Medicare, hospital procurement.
 Regulatory clearance gets you permission to sell.
 Reimbursement gets you paid.
-Many technically excellent devices have failed commercially because founders didn't plan for payer dynamics.
+Many technically excellent devices have failed commercially because founders didn't plan for payer dynamics, and scaling your business means finding or creating a path through that chain.

 - CPT codes - Current Procedural Terminology codes that define billable procedures.
 Maintained by the AMA, these codes are how physicians and hospitals get paid for using your device.